gurubayari/elasticsearch-firehose-index-mgmt/README.md

 >
 > }'

-a)  To Create the index and the Alias name in Elasticsearch, use dynamic
+d)  To Create the index and the Alias name in Elasticsearch, use dynamic
     Index naming.
 Replace the ELASTICSEARCH\_ENDPOINT with the AWS Elasticsearch endpoint.
 The below call creates an alias with the name “streamingdata”.
 This API call creates an index with a dynamic